 COU 521.
 COUNSELING YOUTH AT RISK (3 sem. hrs.)
 This course is a didactic and experiential course that focuses on the changing needs and challenges of today's children and adolescents.
-The course will provide information related to prevention, intervention, treatment, and support for working with a broad category of children and adolescents at riisk.
+The course will provide information related to prevention, intervention, treatment, and support for working with a broad category of children and adolescents at risk.
 Emphasis is placed on accurately defining youth at risk, expanding students' knowledge of the various risk factors and forms of risk, expanding professional resources, and developing prevention and intervention strategies.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, summer, spring)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Spring, Summer)

 COU 522.
 COUNSELING CHILDREN AND ADOLESCENTS (3 sem. hrs.)
 Development of knowledge and skills needed for effective counseling of children and adolescent problems, including assessment techniques, major intervention strategies and establishment and maintenance of rapport.
 Problems commonly experienced by children and adolescents will be explored.
 Developmental theory specific strategies and techniques such as play, bibliotherapy, brief solution focused therapy, art therapy, music therapy, group design, and the creative arts will be applied to the context of counseling children.
 Emphasis will be placed on understanding culturally and ethnically diverse children, adolescents and their families.
 Special emphasis will be placed on working with children and adolescents within an educational setting.
-(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, spring and summer)
+(Prerequisites: COU 503, 505, 504 or 506, 509) (Fall, Spring, Summer)

 COU 532.
 PROFESSIONAL ISSUES IN COUNSELING: LEGAL AND ETHICAL (3 sem. hrs).
-This course is designed to help students develop a personal framework for ethical action and to become more effective in addressing ethical issues in the field of professional counseling.
+This course is designed to provide an orientation to counseling as a profession including the history, roles, and organizational structure and help students develop a personal framework for ethical action and to become more effective in addressing ethical issues in the field of professional counseling.
 Emphasis will be placed on understanding and identifying relevant legal and ethical issues in school and mental health counseling, including ethical decision-making protocols.
 This course will use the American School Counselor Association(ASCA), the American Counseling Association (ACA) and its affiliates, the Ohio Licensure Board (OCSWMFT), and the Ohio Department of Education (ODE) ethical standards to build a theoretical framework for approaching ethical dilemmas in a systematic way.
 Students will also become familiar with relevant Ohio statutes and federal laws.
-It is intended to deepen awareness of new and emerging ethical issues and provide the tools necessary for the entry level professional (Prerequisites 503, 505, 504 or 506, 509) (Fall, spring)
+It is intended to deepen awareness of new and emerging ethical issues and provide the tools necessary for the entry level professional.
+(Fall, Spring)

 COU 537.
 SOCIAL FOUNDATION IN CROSS-CULTURAL COUNSELING (3 sem. hrs.)
 Development of the background knowledge and techniques to work more effectively with culturally diverse populations.
 Students will learn ways to apply cross-cultural theory and will achieve a basic mastery of the skills and techniques appropriate for their work settings as counselors.
 Beliefs, values, and the impact of cultural differences upon the assumptions underlying counseling theories and therapy will be explored.
 A 16-hour Service Learning field experience is required.
-(Prerequisites: 532) (Fall, spring)
+(Prerequisites: 532) (Fall, Spring)